 Note Music videos can only be viewed in SD.

-Every TV show, movie, and music video displays all of the options that are associated with it.
+Every movie, and music video displays all of the options that are associated with it.

-When you buy a movie or TV show, you can download it up to five times.
+When you buy a movie, you can download it up to five times.
 These downloads can be split between your computer and Xbox 360 console by using Xbox Video.
-After you've downloaded the TV show or movie to your computer, you can sync it with your Windows Phone 7 or download it to your console.
+After you've downloaded the movie to your computer, you can sync it with your Windows Phone or download it to your console.

-When you rent a movie through Xbox Video, it's available to you for 14 days.
+When you rent a film through Xbox Video, it's available to you for 14 days.
 This 14-day countdown starts when you make the purchase.
-When you start playing the movie, another clock starts ticking: you have a 24-hour period of time during which you can watch the movie as many times as you want.
+When you start playing the movie, another clock starts ticking: You have a 24-hour period of time during which you can watch the movie as many times as you want.

-Note Unlike a movie that you buy, a movie that you rent must be viewed on the device it was rented for (Xbox 360, computer, Windows Phone 7.
+Note Unlike a movie that you buy, a movie that you rent must be viewed on the device it was rented for; for example an Xbox 360 console, a computer or a Windows Phone 7.

-When you buy or rent a video from Xbox Video, you may have to decide whether to stream or download it.
+When you buy or rent a movie from Xbox Video, you may have to decide whether to stream or download it.